edge-servers/immunity-radius/docs/source/developer/freeradius.rst

-    You have to install and configure an SQL database like PostgreSQL, MySQL (SQLite can also work, but we won't treat it here) and make sure both OpenWISP RADIUS and Freeradius point to it.
+    You have to install and configure an SQL database like PostgreSQL, MySQL (SQLite can also work, but we won't treat it here) and make sure both Immunity RADIUS and Freeradius point to it.

     The steps outlined above may not be sufficient to get the DB of your choice to run, please consult the documentation of your